 The rear of the cab incorporating the bunker and rear water tank.

-The wheels and tyres for the crank axe are finished and are in the unit at Shildon awaiting the completion of the crank axle.
+The wheels and tyres for the crank axe are finished and are in our unit at Shildon awaiting the completion of the crank axle.

 We have collected over 130 of the original drawings for the locomotive which will ensure accuracy and authenticity to the completed locomotive.

 Some compromises have been made to comply with modern regulations such as the use of an all-welded boiler rather than the traditional riveted construction; these changes have been inspected and approved and are registered at Lloyds for insurance purposes.
 Others such as moving the Westinghouse pump from the cab to the front of the tank, modifications to the bogie and the replacement of wooden buffer beams by steel, have been done for expedience and to improve the engineering qualities of the finished locomotive.
 None of these changes will detract from the external appearance of such a beautiful piece of Victorian design; in fact some of these changes were also implemented by the LNER for the same reason.

 In addition to the above major components the company also have many smaller components, safety valves, Westinghouse pump, brake gear and reconditioned Ross pop safety valves, bell type whistle, Davies & Metcalfe vacuum brake ejector valve and air cylinder, as well as other vital components, including AWS equipment have been purchased.
 Other component acquitions include a fully reconditioned eight port Wakefield lubricator, with a second six port to hand; a pair of Gresham & Craven lifting injectors, as originally fitted to the locomotive have been purchased and both are fully reconditioned.